theCreedo/jekyll-now/_posts/2017-2-24-Fully-Booked.md

 ------
 I'm doing a hackathon for SXSW during the Spring Break involving Music, VR/AR, and Film.
 If you're interested in applying for it, you can check it out [here](https://www.sxsw.com/conference/sxsw-hackathon/).

-Anyways, here are some articles I found interesting this week:
+Anyways, here are some link/articles I found interesting this week:s

 - [Search Github for 'Remove Password'](https://github.com/search?utf8=%E2%9C%93&q=remove+password&type=Commits&ref=searchresults&utm_source=hackernewsletter&utm_medium=email&utm_term=fun)

--

--